nanoframework/nanoFramework.IoT.Device/devices/Es7210/README.md

 This binding covers the **I2C control plane only**.
 It configures the codec (clocking, microphone selection, gain, mute and power state) for a two-microphone (MIC1 + MIC2) capture setup in slave mode.
 The captured PCM audio samples are streamed out over **I2S** using `System.Device.I2s` and are not handled by this binding.

 > [!IMPORTANT]
-> The register sequences are ported from the Espressif [`esp_codec_dev`](https://components.espressif.com/components/espressif/esp_codec_dev) component and should be validated on other hardware than CoreS3.
+> The register sequences are ported from the Espressif [`esp_codec_dev`](https://components.espressif.com/components/espressif/esp_codec_dev) component and should be validated should be validated on hardware other than the CoreS3.
 The default I2C address is 0x40.

 ## Documentation